gkarsay/parlatype/README.md

 $ sudo apt-get install build-essential automake autoconf intltool libgirepository1.0-dev libgladeui-dev gtk-doc-tools yelp-tools libgtk-3-dev libgtk-3-0 libgstreamer1.0-dev libgstreamer1.0-0 libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-good gstreamer1.0-plugins-ugly libreoffice-script-provider-python
 ```

+#### Master

+There are a few changes in this cycle.
+If you build from git master the changes compared to version 1.5.6 are:
+* intltool: this dependency is dropped
+* gettext >= 0.19.7

 ### Building